maxpenner/quadcopter/README.md

 ## Damages during build
 - 4 props
 - Once I accidentally started the quadcopter with props mounted in full throttle about one meter next to me.
-Fortunately nothing happened, it flew in the opposite direction and crashed.
+Fortunately, nothing happened.
+It flew in the opposite direction and crashed.
 - At an early stage of the software, the quadcopter fell two times from a height of about 5 to 10 meters.
 I never found out why.